ulumfr/Prak-Smstr5-Pirdas/UAP/readme.md

 # Automatic Irrigation System
-Automatic Irrigation System sebuah proyek yang menggunakan sensor kelembaban tanah tipe resistif untuk secara otomatis mengendalikan penyiraman tanaman.
-Sistem ini didesain untuk mendeteksi tingkat kelembaban tanah dan secara otomatis mengaktifkan atau menonaktifkan pompa penyiraman sesuai dengan kebutuhan tanaman
+Automatic Irrigation System is a project that utilizes resistive soil moisture sensors to automatically control plant watering.
+This system is designed to detect the soil moisture level and automatically activate or deactivate the irrigation pump according to the plant's needs

-## Komponen
+## Components
 * ESP 32
 * Resistive Soil Moisture Sensor
 * 12V Adaptor
-* Jack DC female
+* Jack DC Female
 * DC Water Pump 12V
 * Selang
 * Module Relay